-Join other MiSeq owners in the MiSeq Online Community.
-Collaborate with Illumina moderators and MiSeq owners.
-Discuss best practices, troubleshoot, and learn about how others are using MiSeq preparation kits, push-button sequencing, and automated data analysis to fuel their research.
+Collaborate with other MiSeq owners and Illumina moderators in the MiSeq Online Community.
+Discuss best practices, troubleshoot, and learn how others are using MiSeq kits, push-button sequencing, and automated data analysis to fuel research.

 Determine the best kit for your needs based on your project type, starting material, and method of interest using the Library Prep and Array Kit Selector tool.